iqrahadian/sma-metro/README.md

 Charge flow generally will looks like :
 1. check route fare config (from->to)
 2. check peaktime/non peaktime cost
-3. check card total spending, deciding on max deduction for this trip check 2 things, daily spending and weekly spending, compared to route fare caps
+3. check card total spending, deciding on max deduction for this trip
+&emsp;&emsp;check 2 things, daily spending and weekly spending, compared to route fare caps
-4. compare fare cost to max deduction, if cost higher than max deduction, max deduciton used as cost, making sure the user does not overcharged
+4. compare fare cost to max deduction, if cost higher than max deduction,
+&emsp;&emsp;max deduciton used as cost, making sure the user does not overcharged
 5. deduct balance
 6. update Card FareSpending information